Lumpectomy Specialist

 Am I a good candidate for a lumpectomy?

 Most women diagnosed with early-stage breast cancer are candidates for lumpectomy.
 The ability to perform a successful lumpectomy depends on the size of the cancer compared to the size of the breast, the location of the cancer within the breast, and the skill of the surgeon.
-We may sometime recommend chemotherapy or anti-estrogen medications prior to surgery to shrink a cancer and make it more amenable to lumpectomy.
+We may sometimes recommend chemotherapy or anti-estrogen medications prior to surgery to shrink a cancer and make it more amenable to lumpectomy.

 How is complete removal of the cancer ensured?

 The goal of breast cancer surgery is to remove the cancer surrounded by a rim of normal tissue.
 The main challenge of breast cancer surgery is that some parts of the cancer might not be detectable during surgery using standard procedures.
 About 15-30% of women in the U.S. require multiple surgeries to completely remove breast cancer.
-To achieve complete tumor removal, Dr. Holmes uses multiple strategies to improve the odds of a successful lumpectomy, resulting in an exceptionally low (5-10%) rate of repeat surgery.
+Dr. Holmes uses multiple strategies to improve the odds of a successful lumpectomy, resulting in an exceptionally low (5-10%) rate of repeat surgery.
 These strategies include:

 What other steps may be taken to improve breast appearance after lumpectomy?